MeltwaterArchive/storyplayer/v2/modules/http/usingHttp.md

 title: usingHttp()
 prev: '<a href="../../modules/http/fromHttp.html">Prev: fromHttp()</a>'
 next: '<a href="../../modules/iterators/index.html">Next: Iterators</a>'
+updated_for_v2: true
 ---

 # usingHttp()

 _usingHttp()_ allows you to make HTTP requests to a (possibly) remote HTTP server.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\UsingHttp_.
+The source code for these actions can be found in the class `Prose\UsingHttp`.

 ## Behaviour And Return Codes